 Potency informs you of how much CBD is dissolved in each unit of CBD Oil.
 Understanding the potency of your tincture is essential when measuring out how much CBD you would like to take.
 Our tinctures come in two different potencies, standard potency (15mg of CBD per ml) and high potency (50mg of CBD per ml).

-Size: Small Bottle or Large Bottle?
+Size: Small Or Large Bottle?

 Once you have determined what kind of CBD oil you want to buy, the last thing you must do is choose a size.
 Serving size can be expressed in milligrams (mg), which measures the total CBD content or milliliters (ml), which measures the volume of the carrier oil.
 Because CBD is the key factor here, milligrams is what should be measured to compare value.
-Milliliters more directly correlates to the amount of liquid but doesn’t necessarily imply anything about the CBD content.
+Milliliters more directly correlates to the amount of liquid, but doesn’t necessarily imply anything about the CBD content.

 These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.
 Lazarus Naturals shall not be held liable for any direct or indirect damages caused in any way through the use of information, services, or products provided or sold by Etz Hayim Holdings DBA Lazarus Naturals.
 This disclaimer of liability applies to any damages or injury which may be perceived to be caused by the information or products sold or provided by Etz Hayim Holdings.